johnfmorton/video-player/README.md

 ### Optional: Install the YouTube API and Vimeo API

-To enable the YouTube and Vimeo APIs, install the following packages in your project:
+You may include the YouTube and Vimeo APIs in your HTML file if you want to use their features directly.
+This is optional, as the component will automatically load them if needed by looking on the Window object for `YT` or `Vimeo`.

 ```html
 <!-- YouTube iFrame API, if needed -->